GTAMadman/GTA-III-Rainbomizer/README.md

 More information about how to configure specific randomizers is provided in the default config file.

+## Installation

+1) Downdrade to 1.0 (download link available above)
+2) Put the ASI and CFG files into your GTA III directory.

+- It is recommended to not use CLEO with this mod as it can prevent the autosave function from working properly.

 ## Credits

 #### Lead Developers